albrt-vr/OpenVR.ALBRT.overlay/README.md

 1. Ensure SteamVR is working with an HMD connected.
 2. Re-run the app.

-### [E:1] OpenVR overlay app failed
+### [E:1] OpenVR overlay app failed / No HMD
 The OpenVR overlay app initialisation has failed.
+You must ensure an HMD is connected before running the app.

 Solution:

-1. Restart SteamVR.
+1. Ensure SteamVR is working with an HMD connected.
 2. Re-run the app.

 ### [E:2] Overlays error / Running twice